Turkish Armed Forces: War of Independence

 In an attempt to establish control over the power vacuum in Anatolia, the Allies persuaded Greek Prime Minister Eleftherios Venizelos to launch an expeditionary force into Anatolia and occupy Smyrna (İzmir), beginning the Turkish War of Independence.
-A nationalist Government of the Grand National Assembly (GNA) led by Mustafa Kemal was established in Ankara when it became clear the Ottoman government was backing the Allied powers.
-The Allies soon pressured the Ottoman government in Constantinople into suspending the Constitution, shuttering the Parliament, and signing the Treaty of Sèvres, a treaty that the "Ankara government" declared illegal.
+The nationalist Government of the Grand National Assembly (GNA) led by Mustafa Kemal was established in Ankara when it became clear the Ottoman government was backing the Allied powers.
+The Allies soon pressured the Ottoman government in Constantinople into suspending the constitution, shuttering the parliament, and signing the Treaty of Sèvres, a treaty that the Ankara government declared illegal.

-In the ensuing war, irregular militia defeated the French forces in the south, and undemobilized units went on to partition Armenia with Bolshevik forces, resulting in the Treaty of Kars (October 1921).
+In the ensuing war, irregular militia defeated the French forces in the south, and demobilized units went on to partition Armenia with Bolshevik forces, resulting in the Treaty of Kars, signed in October 1921.
 The Western Front of the independence war was known as the Greco-Turkish War, in which Greek forces at first encountered unorganized resistance.
-However İsmet Pasha's organization of militia into a regular army paid off when Ankara forces fought the Greeks in the First and Second Battle of İnönü.
+However, İsmet Pasha's organization of militia into a regular army paid off when Ankara forces fought the Greeks in the First and Second Battle of İnönü.
 The Greek army emerged victorious in the Battle of Kütahya-Eskişehir and decided to attack Ankara, stretching their supply lines.
-On 3 August 1921, the GNA fired İsmet Pasha from the post of Minister of National Defence because of his failure at the Battle of Afyonkarahisar–Eskişehir and on 5 August, just before the Battle of Sakarya, appointed the chairman of the GNA Atatürk as commander-in-chief of the Army of the GNA.
+On 3 August 1921, the GNA fired İsmet Pasha from the post of Minister of National Defence because of his failure at the Battle of Afyonkarahisar–Eskişehir and on 5 August, just before the Battle of Sakarya, appointed Mustafa Kemal as commander-in-chief of the Army of the GNA.
 The Turks checked the Greek advance in the Battle of Sakarya and counter-attacked in the Great Offensive, which expelled Greek forces from Anatolia in the span of three weeks.
 The war effectively ended with the Turkish capture of Smyrna and the Chanak Crisis, prompting the signing of the Armistice of Mudanya.

 The Grand National Assembly in Ankara was recognized as the legitimate Turkish government, which signed the Treaty of Lausanne in July 1923.
-The Allies evacuated Anatolia and Eastern Thrace, the Ottoman government was overthrown and the monarchy abolished, and the Grand National Assembly of Turkey (which remains Turkey's primary legislative body today) declared the Republic of Turkey on 29 October 1923.
-With the war, a population exchange between Greece and Turkey, the partitioning of the Ottoman Empire, and the abolition of the sultanate, the Ottoman era came to an end, and with Atatürk's reforms, the Turks created the modern, secular nation-state of Turkey.
-On 3 March 1924, the Ottoman caliphate was also abolished.
+The Allies evacuated Anatolia and Eastern Thrace, and the Ottoman sultanate was subsequently abolished.
+The Grand National Assembly of Turkey (which remains Turkey's primary legislative body today) declared the Republic of Turkey on 29 October 1923.
+Further consequences of the war included a population exchange between Greece and Turkey as well as reforms carried out by newly-elected president Mustafa Kemal that developed Turkey into a modern and secular nation-state.
+On 3 March 1924, the Ottoman caliphate was formally abolished.

 First Kurdish rebellions

-There were several rebellions southeastern Turkey in the 1920s and 1930s, the most important of which were the 1925 Sheikh Said rebellion and the 1937 Dersim rebellion.
+There were several rebellions southeastern Turkey in the 1920s and 1930s, the most important of which was the 1925 Sheikh Said rebellion and the 1937 Dersim rebellion.
 All were suppressed by the TAF, sometimes involving large-scale mobilisations of up to 50,000 troops.